BOJOP/asr/README.md

 Auto Speech Recognition Calendar
 ==========

-For simplicity during the setting, Apache server need to be installed.
+For simplicity during the path setting, Apache server need to be installed.
 Our team used XAMPP so we're providing a guide for XAMPP only.

 1. Install a distribution of XAMPP based on your platform (https://www.apachefriends.org/index.html)